 How can we make people warm to the idea of degrowth, one audience member asked.
 It sounds so negative.
 Isn’t there a more positive name?
-Any number, agrees Parrique: sufficiency economy, steady state economy, wellbeing economy, economy for the common good.
+Any number, agrees Parrique: sufficiency economy, steady state economy, post-growth economy, wellbeing economy, economy for the common good.
 And yes, we do need a destination, something to desire.
 ‘Degrowth is not a sexy concept but it creates controversy.
 Who would oppose the idea of a wellbeing economy?
 We need to start discussing alternatives.
 Once we have accepted the idea of economic limits, the term degrowth won’t be needed.
 It’s a divestment method.’

 We need to move beyond the hegemony of the capitalist growth-based economy – money-based economics – to a diversity of ways of organising the economy, bringing together different economic concepts, both new ideas and ideas that were around before the industrial revolution.

 Can we have growth in sectors we want to see expand?

 This could include explicitly ‘green’ jobs related to transport, domestic heating, renewable energy, etc, as well as areas like health, education and social care.
 Here the answer is a ‘yes’.
 These are ‘use value sectors’, says Parrique, satisfying needs not extracting value.
 We don’t need endless food or endless medical care.
 When our needs are satisfied, there is no more need to expand the sector.
 So expanding these sectors is compatible with a steady state, sufficiency economy.
 A need-level economy will be a steady state economy.
 Health, education and social care are in any case low-carbon sectors, labour-intensive but not resource-intensive, as are services generally and areas like sport, entertainment and culture.